wes-goulet/infinite-carousel-wc/README.md

     - Example: `<infinite-carousel-wc lock></infinite-carousel-wc>`
   - Set the property in Javascript to imperatively disable scrolling
     - Example: `carousel.lock = true`
+- `currentSlot`
+  - This property will return the current slot being shown.
+  - You cannot set this property programmatically nor can you set it as an attribute.

 ### Events